-- a) Where the Contract Administrator receives notification from the Contractor in accordance with OPSS 100, clause GC 3.07.05, that it is suspected that an archaeological find, such as building remains, hardware, accumulations of bones or other human remains, pottery, or arrowheads has been encountered during construction, the CA shall confirm that the Contractor has ceased work and protected the area in accordance with OPSS 100, clause GC 3.07.05, and shall notify the CSA and the MTO Environmental Planner or MTO Regional Archaeologist, as applicable to the project (confirm with CSA). - 1.
-The Contract Administrator shall confirm that the Regional Archaeologist, or if not available, a licensed service provider Archaeologist contacted by the MTO, will visit the site to assess and verify the find and determine a course of action (unless the Contract Documents require the Contractor to have such a service provider available for this purpose during the Work). - 2.
-The Contract Administrator shall verify the Archaeologist on-site shall has contacted other appropriate authorities, including the Police, Ministry of Heritage, Sport, Tourism and Culture Industries (MHSTCI) and the Ministry of Government Services, if they determine that human and/or archaeological remains have been encountered. - b) Where the Contract Administrator receives notification from the Contractor in accordance with OPSS 180, that materials suspected of being contaminated (e.g., stained or odorous soil, oily sheen on water in an excavation) have been encountered during construction, the Contract Administrator shall notify the CSA and the MTO Environmental Planner. - 1.
-The Contract Administrator shall confirm that MTO will arrange to have an environmental professional who specializes in contaminated property identification and management, visit the site to investigate and determine a course of action (unless the Contract Documents require the Contractor to have such an environmental professional available for this purpose during the Work). - 2.
-The Contract Administrator shall verify the environmental professional has contacted the Ministry of the Environment, Conservation and Parks (MECP), when necessary and in consultation with MTO. - c) Where the Contract Administrator receives notification from the Contractor in accordance with OPSS 100, clause GC 3.07.06, that a Species at Risk has been encountered during construction, the Contract Administrator shall notify the CSA and the MTO Environmental Planner. - 1.
-The Contract Administrator shall confirm that MTO will arrange to have an environmental professional who is qualified to identify Species at Risk visit the site, to verify the species and determine a course of action (unless the Contract Documents require the Contractor to have such a environmental professional available for this purpose during the Work). - 2.
-The Contract Administrator shall verify that the environmental professional contacted the appropriate regulatory agencies, when deemed necessary and in consultation with MTO. - d) Where the Contract Administrator receives notification from the Contractor in accordance with the Contract Documents, that a bird nest containing eggs or young birds has been encountered during construction, the Contract Administrator shall notify the CSA and the MTO Environmental Planner. - The Contract Administrator shall confirm that MTO will arrange to have an environmental professional who is qualified to identify the bird species visit the site and determine a course of action, (unless the Contract Documents require the Contractor to have such an environmental professional available for this purpose during the Work).
+- a) Where the Contract Administrator receives notification from the Contractor in accordance with OPSS 100, clause GC 3.07.05, that it is suspected that an archaeological find, such as building remains, hardware, accumulations of bones or other human remains, pottery, or arrowheads has been encountered during construction, the CA shall confirm that the Contractor has ceased work and protected the area in accordance with OPSS 100, clause GC 3.07.05, and shall notify the CSA and the MTO Environmental Planner or MTO Regional Archaeologist, as applicable to the project (confirm with CSA). - i.
+The Contract Administrator shall confirm that the Regional Archaeologist, or if not available, a licensed service provider Archaeologist contacted by the MTO, will visit the site to assess and verify the find and determine a course of action (unless the Contract Documents require the Contractor to have such a service provider available for this purpose during the Work). - ii.
+The Contract Administrator shall verify the Archaeologist on-site shall has contacted other appropriate authorities, including the Police, Ministry of Heritage, Sport, Tourism and Culture Industries (MHSTCI) and the Ministry of Government Services, if they determine that human and/or archaeological remains have been encountered.